felixlopz/hubrise-test-task/content/apps/dotdigital/en/configuration.md

 ## Resetting the Configuration

-You can always restore the Configuration page to its default values and change the dotdigital API credentials associated with you HubRise location by clicking on **Reset the configuration**.
+You can always restore the Configuration page to its default values and change the dotdigital API credentials associated with your HubRise location by clicking on **Reset the configuration**.

 ## Uploading Customers in Bulk